AIR TRANSPORT FUNDAMENTALS - 2018/9

 |Coursework||INDIVIDUAL ASSIGNMENT (3000 WORDS)||60|

-Group presentation will be replaced by an individual assignment on the presentation topic of 2000 words.
+Group presentation - an individual assignment on the presentation topic of 2000 words.

 The assessment strategy is aimed at giving students the opportunity to gradually build up their knowledge and understanding of fundamental issues in the air transport management and is designed to allow students to evidence their achievement of the learning outcomes.
 The assessment comprises an individual assignment and a group presentation.